siefkenj/IBLODEs/book/typst/modules/module10.typ

 === Equilibrium solutions and stability for higher order differential equations

-For a higher-order differential equation, the definition of an equilibrium solution: a solution that is constant.
+For a higher-order differential equation, the definition of an equilibrium solution is unchanged.
+It is still _a solution that is constant_.
 What changes slightly is what it means to be "stable" or "unstable".

 Consider $f''=-f$.
 The only constant solution to this differential equation is $f(t)=0$.
-But, what does it mean for a function $g$ to pass "close to" $f(0)=0$?
-In the case of first-order equations, this meant that $g(0) approx f(0)$.
+But, what does it mean for a function $h$ to pass "close to" $f(0)=0$?
+In the case of first-order equations, this meant that $h(0) approx f(0)$.
 For higher-order equations, we take the definition to mean that
-$g$ and all its lower-order derivatives are close to $f$ and its lower-order derivatives.
+$h$ and all its lower-order derivatives are close to $f$ and its lower-order derivatives.
 In this case, that means
 $
-  g(0) approx f(0) wide "and" wide g'(0) approx f'(0).
+  h(0) approx f(0) wide "and" wide h'(0) approx f'(0).
 $

 Combining this with our method for rewriting a higher-order equation in terms of a system of